humdrum-tools/vhv-documentation/filters/dissonant/index.md

 Cohen, David.
 “Metaphysics, Ideology, Discipline: Consonance, Dissonance, and the Foundations of Western Polyphony.”
 Theoria 7: 1–86.

-Conklin, Darrell, and Mathieu Bergeron, “Discovery of Contrapuntal Patterns.”
-In Proceedings of the International Society for Music Information Retrieval (2010): 201–206.

 DeFord, Ruth.
 Tactus Mensuration, and Rhythm in Renaissance Music.
 Cambridge: Cambridge University Press, 2015.

 Fuller, Sarah.
 “Contrapunctus Theory, Dissonance Regulation, and French Polyphony of the Fourteenth Century.”
 In Medieval Music in Practice: Studies in Honor of Richard Crocker, edited by Judith Peraino, 113–52.
 Middleton, Wisconsin: American Institute of Musicology, 2013.